MarshP/yon-readme/README.md

 The above ground railway was built by `MrTrousers`.
 Although the original villages were close together, Oliver later built a network of https://minecraft.gamepedia.com/Nether_portal[Nether Portal]s and railways to make it easier to get around.
 Go into a Nether Gate and you will find signs and Gates to jump to other locations.
 The central nether nexus area is mostly glassed-in and covered with carpet to prevent mobs spawning, so is relatively safe.
 An automated switching minecart system, by MrTrousers, is partially complete.
 There is a Public Smeltery, built by MrTrousers, and next to that a set of chests which includes one with communal items (currently sponge and a beacon)- feel free to use these, but return them after you're done.

-There's also an elevated Savannah Plateau Pedestrian Expressway in the overworld, built by Marsh, which goes all the way from Juliet's Cliffside House, past Marsh's smiley base and Yondinium, to Squaresville.
+There's also an elevated Savannah Plateau Pedestrian Expressway in the overworld, built by Marsh, which goes all the way from JK's Cliffside House, past Marsh's smiley base and Yondinium, to Squaresville.
 It is illuminated and has a colour-changing beacon roughly half-way along.

 ### Villages (approximately oldest to newest)